Frosty's HVAC

 How much does furnace repair cost in Arlington, TX?

-No. A cracked heat exchanger leaks combustion gases — including carbon monoxide — directly into your supply air.
-We don't repair cracked heat exchangers because they can't be safely welded back to spec.
-Instead, we condemn the unit and quote a full replacement.
-Every Arlington diagnostic includes a heat exchanger inspection and CO test at the supply register.
+Yes — a cracked heat exchanger leaks combustion gases including carbon monoxide directly into your living space through the supply air.
+We do not repair cracked heat exchangers because they cannot be safely restored to spec.
+We condemn the unit and quote full replacement.
+Every Arlington diagnostic includes a CO reading at the supply register and a visual heat exchanger inspection.

 Do you repair heat pumps in Arlington?

-Short cycling on a furnace is usually a dirty flame sensor (most common), overheating from restricted airflow (clogged filter or dirty blower), or a failing pressure switch.
-The $85 diagnostic identifies the cause.
-Flame sensor cleaning runs $400 flat ($340 for members) and solves about 60% of these calls in older Rush Creek and Dalworthington Gardens homes.
+Short cycling on a gas furnace is most often a dirty flame sensor (the burner lights but the control board can’t confirm flame, so it shuts down for safety), overheating from restricted airflow (clogged filter or dirty blower wheel), or a failing pressure switch.
+Flame sensor cleaning runs $400 flat ($340 for members) and resolves the majority of these calls in Interlochen and South Arlington’s older furnaces.

 Call us or request service online.
 Same-day appointments available for Arlington homeowners during winter cold snaps.
 Flat-rate pricing — no surprises, no hourly charges, no upsell scripts.